DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 **Own your carer development**

 You are the one that is in change of your carer.
-Don&#39;t let anybody tell you what you should be doing and what paths to follow.
+Don't let anybody tell you what you should be doing and what paths to follow.
 You need to discover these paths by yourself (via trial and error), and a great way to do that is to work for companies that are aligned with those paths

 And how do you start working with those companies?